ripienaar/free-for-dev/README.md

    * https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx - Visual Studio.
 Not only for Windows and .NET
    * https://codio.com/ - Codio is a cloud-based computer programming platform for universities, schools, and developer professionals.
    * http://www.stackhive.com/ - Cloud based IDE in browser that supports HTML5/CSS3/jQuery/Bootstrap
+   * http://www.sublimetext.com/3 - Sublime Text is a sophisticated text editor for code, markup and prose.

 ## Analytics, Events and  Statistics